 [Note: I was planning to include a video here to show you exactly how to perform each of the following exercises, but I ended up hyper-extending my toe after an unfortunate equipment malfunction and I’m currently unable to stand.
 I’ll have the video up here for you guys as soon as I’m back on my feet!
 In the meantime, I’ll provide verbal instructions].

 Exercise 1 – Back Bends

 This simple exercise combats the constant flexion your lower back goes through while sitting.
-It helps push the nucleus of those small intervetebral discs back into their normal (centre of the disc) position.
+It helps push the nucleus of those small intervertebral discs back into their normal (center of the disc) position.
 Stand tall and place your hands behind your back.
-Slowly bend backwards placing your lower back in extension (but not excessive hyperextension).
+Slowly bend backward placing your lower back in extension (but not excessive hyperextension).
 Hold that position for a few seconds.
 Come back to the starting position and repeat the movement 10-15 times.
 The beginning of this video does a good job of explaining it.